 Monkeys can become territorial and aggressive in the blink of an eye, so it’s important to follow the precautions.

-Please don’t fear though, as it’s simply a must visit on your things to do in Ubud list.
+Please don’t let this put you off though as it’s definitely a ‘must visit’ on your things to do in Ubud list.

 Some of the waterfalls near Ubud are known as the best waterfalls in Bali.

 If you hit them on a hot day, they can be absolute heaven.
 Take a dip in the water, capture some photos and venture out with friends for an awesome day out.

 The most popular of the waterfalls in central Bali is Tegenungan Waterfall.
 Tegenungan is a social place and is super family friendly.